 If you have a forced-air furnace/heat pump, the heat exchanger block is what sends conditioned air throughout your home.
 If it doesn’t get cleaned regularly, dust and debris can build upon this part of your equipment, making it less efficient and shortening its lifespan.
 You should clean yours at least once every few years.

 You can use a vacuum cleaner with a hose attachment or a brush to clean it.
 Make sure to remove all of the dust and debris from the fins on the heat exchanger block—otherwise, it will just accumulate again over time.

 In addition to cleaning the heat exchanger block, you should check for obstructions around it every few months.
 If anything is blocking the airflow, your furnace/heat pump won’t send conditioned air through your home correctly, and you could see an increase in your energy bills.

 While cleaning your furnace/heat pump isn’t exactly enjoyable, it is essential to reduce energy bills and increase the lifespan of your equipment.
 If you follow these steps regularly, that should be enough to keep them in good condition for many years.
 To learn more on how to clean your furnace/heat pump, the certified team at Triple A Air Conditioning & Heating in Flower Mound, TX, can help.
-Our family-owned and -operated business offers cooling and heating installation, maintenance, and repair services as well as assistance with indoor air quality.
+Our family-owned and -operated business offers cooling replacement and heating installation, maintenance, and heating repair services as well as assistance with indoor air quality.
 We’ve been proudly serving the area since 1969.
 Contact us today to learn more!